-- 28. DHS maintains electronic and paper records concerning each noncitizen that they interact with through a range of immigration proceedings.
-Despite possessing these records, when DHS deals with a noncitizen's case, the agency follows a policy and practice of refusing to turn over records that may aid the noncitizen. - 29.
-Under this Nondisclosure Policy, the government contends that any disclosure obligation is satisfied through FOIA, and leaves to happenstance whether the FOIA response will include documents key to the noncitizen's immigration proceeding, or whether it will arrive before it is too late. - 30.
-Defendants' refusal to disclose records harms noncitizens and forces Plaintiffs to practice law with their hands tied behind their backs-losing time, money, and the ability to represent many of the individuals that they seek to serve.

-I. Defendants' Nondisclosure Policy Unlawfully Withholds Critical Documents From Noncitizens And Their Counsel.

-- 31. The Nondisclosure Policy applies across a broad range of Defendants' interactions with noncitizens, certain of which may have particularly serious consequences for noncitizens. - 32.
+- 26. DHS maintains electronic and paper records concerning each noncitizen that it interacts with through a range of immigration proceedings.
+Despite possessing these records, when DHS deals with a noncitizen's case, the agency follows a policy and practice of refusing to turn over records that may aid the noncitizen. - 27.
+Under this Nondisclosure Policy, the government contends that any disclosure obligation is satisfied through FOIA, and leaves to happenstance whether the FOIA response will include documents key to the noncitizen's immigration proceeding, or whether it will arrive before it is too late. - 28.
+Defendants' refusal to disclose records harms noncitizens and forces Plaintiffs to practice law with their hands tied behind their backs-losing time, money, and the ability to represent many of the individuals that they seek to serve. - I. Defendants' Nondisclosure Policy Unlawfully Withholds Critical Documents From Noncitizens And Their Counsel. - 29.
+The Nondisclosure Policy applies across a broad range of Defendants' interactions with noncitizens, certain of which may have particularly serious consequences for noncitizens. - 30.
 First, DHS withholds information that may be used to deny applications with USCIS.
 When USCIS adjudicates an application, it reviews information in a noncitizen's file and marshals records from other U.S. agencies, such as records relating to prior visa applications or interactions with border officials.
-But despite its duty to allow applicants to "inspect the record of proceeding which constitutes the basis for the decision," 8 C.F.R. § 103.2(b)(16), USCIS does not share these records with noncitizens even when they are used to deny a benefit, and even when noncitizens could establish eligibility or bolster their case if they were permitted to review and address the information being considered.
-In fact, in regulations permitting its asylum officers to rely on records provided by U.S. agencies and other "credible sources," USCIS disavows the right of any applicant to "conduct discovery directed toward the records," providing instead that "[p]ersons may continue to seek documents available through a [FOIA] request."
-8 C.F.R. §§ 208.12, 240.69.
+But despite its duty to allow applicants to "inspect the record of proceeding which constitutes the basis for the decision," 8 C.F.R. § 103.2(b)(16), USCIS does not share these records with noncitizens even when they are used to deny a benefit, and even when noncitizens could establish eligibility or bolster their case if they were permitted to review and address the information being considered.3 In fact, in regulations permitting its asylum officers to rely on records provided by U.S. agencies and other "credible sources," USCIS disavows the right of any applicant to "conduct discovery directed toward the records," providing instead that "[p]ersons may continue to seek documents available through a [FOIA] request."
+8 C.F.R. § 208.12; see also 8 C.F.R. § 240.69 (specifying that discovery is similarly unavailable in connection with certain other applications).

-- 33. Second, DHS withholds information from noncitizens in removal proceedings.
-Noncitizens in removal proceedings may have lived in the U.S. for decades; may be lawful permanent residents; may face persecution or death if removed; and may face permanent separation from spouses and children.
+31. Second, DHS withholds information from noncitizens in removal proceedings.
+Noncitizens in removal proceedings may have lived in the United States for decades; may be lawful permanent residents; may face persecution or death if removed; and may face permanent separation from spouses and children.
 In removal proceedings, a noncitizen must square off against an ICE attorney in an adversarial process in front of an immigration judge, who is part of the Executive Office of Immigration Review ("EOIR").
-The ICE attorney has a noncitizen's file and receives information from multiple agencies, but ICE recognizes no obligation to disclose that information to the noncitizen even where the records would help defeat removability or demonstrate eligibility for relief. - 34.
-Third, DHS withholds information from noncitizens whom it detains and removes based on prior removal orders.
-Although records of the prior removal proceeding are essential in evaluating whether a noncitizen has grounds to reopen that case or would otherwise qualify for some relief, DHS endeavors to promptly remove such noncitizens without providing them the records that show why they are being removed.
+The ICE attorney has a noncitizen's file and receives information from multiple agencies, but ICE recognizes no obligation to disclose that